dashingsoft/pyarmor/docs/questions.rst

   Most of features could be verified in trial version, other advanced features, for example, mix-str, bcc mode and rft mode, could be configured to ignore one function or one script so that all the others could work with these advanced features.

-  **Is the Internet connection only required to generate the obfuscated script?
+- **Is the Internet connection only required to generate the obfuscated script?
 No internet connection is required on the target device that uses such script?**

-  No internet connection is required on target device, please check Pyarmor EULA 3.4.1
+  No internet connection is required on target device.

-  > this software has no any control or limitation to obfuscated scripts, the behaviours of obfuscated scripts are totally defined by user.
+  Pyarmor has no any control or limitation to obfuscated scripts, the behaviours of obfuscated scripts are totally defined by user.

+  Please check Pyarmor EULA 3.4.1

 - **I am interested to know if the users are entitled to updates to ensure compatibility with future versions of Python.**

-  No. Pyarmor license works for ever with current Pyarmor version, but may not work with future Pyarmor version.
+  No. Pyarmor license works with current Pyarmor version forever, but may not work with future Pyarmor version.
 I can't make sure current Pyarmor version could support all the future versions of Python, so the answer is no.

 - **If we buy version 8 license, is it compatible with earlier versions like 6.7.2?**

   No. Pyarmor 8 license can't be used with earlier versions, it may report HTTP 401 error or some unknown errors.

 - **Our company has a suite of products that we offer together or separately to our clients.
 Do we need a different license for each of them?**